Haydeni0/pi-humidity/ideas.md

 ### Optimise plotter

-- Use C for the logger for higher performance, lightweight container
+- Use C for the logger for higher performance, on a lightweight container
   - Container built just for logging
-  - Still keep the python one though as backup
+  - Still keep the python one running as backup, but at a much lower rate?

 ### Use timescaledb features